beatrichartz/csv/README.md

 operation.

 ## Performance
-Parallelism has been replaced by a single process binary matching parser with better performance in version 3.x.
-This library is able to parse about half a million rows of a moderately complex CSV file per second in a single process, ensuring that parsing will unlikely become a bottleneck.
+This library uses fast binary matching and is able to parse about half a million rows of a moderately complex CSV file per second in a single process on a small cloud instance spec (2vCPU, 2GB Memory).
+CSV parsing will unlikely become a bottleneck in your data pipeline.

 If you are reading from a large file, `CSV` will perform best when streaming with `:read_ahead` in byte mode: